ZupIT/beagle-docs/content/en/overview.md

 ## How does Beagle work?

 The best way to understand Beagle is to see it in action.
-Here, we will show you a simple screen declared via Beagle, containing just texts, images, and some style configurations.
-At the end of this section, you will be familiar with Beagle's most common features.
+That's why we'll show you **how to build a simple screen with Beagle**.

+We'll comment on each piece of the screen (text, image, button, and style settings), and leave links to other parts of the documentation that go into more detail.
+By the end of this page, you'll become familiar with the most common features of Beagle.

+> The links to other pages are only for further information, you don't need to access them right away.

+That said, here's the screen we will discuss:

 <!-- json-playground:overview-simple-example.json
 {